DPDK/dpdk/doc/guides/nics/netvsc.rst

     set larger than the MTU, then all packets smaller than the chunk size of the VMBus send buffer will be copied; larger packets always have to go as a single direct request.
 The default value is 512 (bytes).

+#.  ``rx_extmbuf_enable``:
+    The rx_extmbuf_enable is used to control if netvsc should use external mbuf for receiving packets.
+The default value is 0. (netvsc doesn't use external mbuf, it always allocates mbuf and copy received data to mbuf) A non-zero value tells netvsc to attach external buffers to mbuf on receiving packets, thus avoid copying memory.
+Use of external buffers requires the application is able to read data from external mbuf.